 Picturesque Palolem Beach, enclosed by a thick forest of coconut palms in far south Goa, is arguably the state's most beautiful beach.
 This mile long, shady, semi-circle shaped beach continues to grow in popularity every year, and it's become very lively with the diverse crowd that it attracts.

 04 of 10

-The area around Tarkarli beach, in southern Maharashtra, has one of the best coral reefs in India.
+If you can't make it to the Andaman Islands, the area around Tarkarli beach in southern Maharashtra has one of the best coral reefs on the Indian mainland.
 Relatively untouched by development, this beach is not on the tourist trail and still retains a village feel complete with homestay accommodations right on the beach.
 Locals can often be seen unhurriedly riding bicycles or walking to get around.Continue to 5 of 10 below.

 05 of 10